Koverae/Ndako/docs/docs/user-docs/introduction/how-it-works.md

 # How It Works

-Ndako simplifies property management into a few intuitive workflows.
+Ndako simplifies hotel management into a few intuitive workflows.

----

 ## 1. Add Your Property

-Start by adding a property: name, address, type (residential, hospitality, commercial).
+Start by adding a property: name, address, type (residential, hospitality).

 Each property can contain multiple units or rooms.